 Aboriginal Community Consultation Meeting

-An Aboriginal Community Consultation Meeting will be held for Traditional Owners and any other interested Aboriginal people and organisations.
+An Aboriginal Community Consultation Meeting was held for Traditional Owners and any other interested Aboriginal people and organisations.
+It took place on the 8th of September 2025, at the Mawson Lakes Hotel.

 Submissions